5D Smiles Dental Implant Center

 06

-Call Dr. Qiu directly if pain is worsening after Day 3, if bleeding is heavy after 12 hours, or if a fever develops.
-The number we give you reaches him personally, not an answering service.
+Call me directly if pain is worsening after Day 3, if bleeding is heavy past 12 hours, if a fever develops, or — the one I always add — if the gum around the implant turns red or puffy.
+The number we give you reaches me personally, not an answering service.

 What the data actually says

 “Day 1 feels like having a single tooth pulled, not full surgery.
-IV sedation handles the procedure, the Vampire PRP cuts post-op inflammation, and most patients are back on light pain meds (not narcotics) by 48 hours.”
+IV sedation handles the procedure, the Vampire PRP cuts post-op inflammation, and most of my patients are back on light pain meds — not narcotics — by 48 hours.”

 Dr. Henry Qiu, DDS · UCLA-trained · 2,000+ implants placed